filecoin-project/filecoin-docs/docs/get-started/README.md

 ## Contribute to Filecoin

-- [Mine Filecoin](../mine/README.md): for those wanting to provide storage and retrieval capabilities to the Network.
+- [Provider storage for Filecoin](../storage-provider/README.md): for those wanting to provide storage and retrieval capabilities to the Network.
 - [Build on Filecoin](../build/README.md): for those wanting to build applications that interact with the Filecoin network.

 ## Filecoin Software